 - 2 tablespoons dill, finely cut

-- Boil shrimps for 5 minutes, strain and set aside.
+- Boil shrimps for 5 minutes, strain and reserve the broth.

-Heat olive oil in a big heavy skillet over medium heat.
+- Heat the olive oil in a big heavy skillet over medium heat.
 Sauté leek, onions and garlic until they are translucent (about 2 to 3 minutes).

-- Season with salt and pepper and five minutes before the end, add the last cup of broth, stir in the shrimps as well as the parsley and dill.
-When done mix in the feta.
+- Season with salt and pepper and five minutes before the end, add the last cup of broth, stir in the shrimps as well as the feta, the parsley and dill and mix.

-- Cover saucepan and let stand 5 minutes before serving, sprinkling some graviera, dill and parsley on top.
+- Remove from the heat, cover the frying pan and let it stand 5 minutes before serving, sprinkling some more dill, parsley and black pepper on top.

 Happy New Year to all of you with Good Health, Happiness and Prosperity!!